Kitki30/Mechownik/README.md

 - PORT - Port, not used for anything leave it 80
 - TOKEN - Put bot token here
 - botOn - Turn on/off executing commands
-- catapikey - Cat Image Api Key, get it [here](https://thecatapi.com/)
+- catapikey - Cat Image Api Key, get it [here](https://thecatapi.com/)(can be disabled in config.js)
-- dogapikey - Dog Image Api Key, get it [here](https://thedogapi.com/)
+- dogapikey - Dog Image Api Key, get it [here](https://thedogapi.com/)(can be disabled in config.js)
 - MONGODBURL - Put mongodb database url here
 - topgg - Put top.gg auth here(if your bot is on top.gg)